 The average user scans through content on the page instead of reading each word on the site.
 The users tend to skim through the key portions of the page rapidly to decide if it is appropriate as per their needs.

 Nothing seems more annoying for any website visitor than the website that actually takes a long time to load.
-In reality, having a slow speed is one the prime reasons that visitors leave that website.
-Make sure that your website loads within 4 to 6 seconds which is crucial for a decent usability.
+In reality, having a slow speed is one of the prime reasons that visitors leave the website.
+Make sure that your website loads within 4 to 6 seconds which is crucial for decent usability.
 It may also affect the search engine position.

 If you need to enhance your company or business by existing in front of the right users, you have to be found online, which states that you must have a website.
 Below are the major reasons mentioning why you need a website:

-- Building a site aids you to form a social presence.
+- Building a website aids you to form a social presence

 Web apps need slight computing power or disk space on the client and the client displays the data.
-Such applications resolve some of the compatibility problems and all that is wanted is a browser.
-In most of the cases, data is preserved remotely.
+Such applications resolve some of the compatibility issues and all that is required is a browser.
+In most of the use cases, data is preserved remotely.
 Additionally, with the other cloud computing, this can sanction easy cooperation and communication.
 It assists in mailing and communication.

 Features of Web Application

-A dynamic web application will aid you rationalize the processes within your business and distribute information on the vital analytics, which can be utilized to enhance productivity and achieve the goals.
-Let’s understand the features that a good web application architecture must contain:
+A dynamic web design will help you to rationalize the process within your business and distribute information on vital analytics, which can be utilized to enhance productivity and achieve the business goals.
+Let’s understand the features that a good web application must contain: